Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/admin/_index.md

       institution: University of British Columbia, Vancouver, British Columbia, Canada
     - course: BSc Honours Specialization in Genetics
       institution: The University of Western Ontario, Hamilton, Ontario,Canada
-email: swils6@alumni.uwo.ca
+email: wilsos66@mcmaster.ca
 superuser: true
 user_groups:
   - "Principal Investigators"
 highlight_name: true
 ---
 Sam is an assistant professor in the department of obstetrics and gynecology at McMaster University.
-Sam completed her PhD in Medical Genetics at the University of British Columbia, and a postdoctoral fellowship at Princess Margaret Cancer Centre.
+Sam completed her PhD in Medical Genetics at the University of British Columbia with Dr. Wendy Robinson, and a postdoctoral fellowship at Princess Margaret Cancer Centre with Dr. Michael Hoffman.
 She enjoys a constant intake of coffee, hiking, and spending time with her corgi, Rosalind Franklin aka "Franki".